cocopuff2u/CAC_FOR_MAC/my-website/docs/intro.md

 This website offers scripts, guides, tools, and helpful links to assist you in setting up CACs, YubiKeys, or IC/ICC Cards for secure authentication on your devices.
 Whether you're working from a personal or professional device, you'll find resources tailored for both system administrators and end-users.

+It is also a place for users to share their own experiences, tips, and solutions—helping give information back to the community and improve the guide for everyone.

 This guide focuses primarily on **macOS**, with some content applicable to Linux or Windows where noted.

 ## Who is this for?